Making Your HubSpot Website WCAG 2.1 Compliant

 Last Updated July 23, 2020

 The following directions are part of a full step-by-step guide to making a HubSpot website WCAG 2.1 AA compliant.
 These recommendations are intended for websites managed on the HubSpot CMS but can be adapted for other content management systems.
-In addition to explaining the WCAG Success Criteria and how to address them, this guide also describes how the AudioEye Managed solution may address each issue.

 User interface components and navigation must be operable.